 “It’s a dark day for class members,” Patrick Tighe, a Florida attorney who represents several players whose claims stand to be affected by Judge Brody’s ruling, told me.

-As first reported by Sheilla Dingus on her sports law blog Accuracy and Fairness in Sports, the NFL objected to seven dementia claims approved earlier this year that were upheld on appeal by the special master assigned by the court to have the final say.
+As first reported by Sheilla Dingus on her sports law blog Accuracy and Fairness in Sports, the NFL objected to seven dementia claims approved last year that were upheld on appeal by the special master assigned by the court to have the final say.
 Despite that, Judge Brody allowed the NFL to bring two appeals before the court anyway.
 Another one, which asked for an advisory panel that plaintiffs’ attorneys say frequently sides with the NFL to review claims prior to approval, was not subject to Thursday’s hearing or Wednesday’s ruling.
 This appeal had likewise been previously rejected by the special master.
 Per Boysen, one attorney described the league’s effort with this particular appeal as “the NFL at its most cynical.”

 Under the terms of the settlement, players have the option of getting a diagnosis from one of two sets of neurologists and neuropsychologists from a list that’s been pre-approved by both the league and the class counsel.
 One set, the Baseline Assessment Program (BAP), is free for the players, but they only get one examination, and the visit and the doctor are chosen by the claims administrator, BrownGreer of Richmond, Va.
 The other program, known as the Monetary Award Fund, allows players to pick their doctor and to arrange the time and location of the appointment.
 Players who choose to go the MAF route must pay for the visit themselves (or via insurance, if applicable).